GBehrends/EthiopianBirdsProject-/FST/README.md

 # Calculating Reich's Fst and Plotting the Results

-Step 1: FST_Filter.sh - Filters VCF files from GATK using VCFTools and removes troublesome chromosomes in Passerines.
+Step 1: FST_Filter.sh - Filters VCF files from GATK using VCFTools and removes troublesome neosex chromosomes in Passerines that could bias genome-wide estimates.

 Step 2: Concat_Filtered.sh - Concatenates into single VCFs.